-The official representative of each Member Government within the IHO is normally the national Hydrographer, or Director of Hydrography, who, together with their technical staff, meet at five-yearly intervals in Monaco as an International Hydrographic Conference (IHC).
-The IHC serves the same function as an Assembly in other inter-governmental organisations.
-Extraordinary Conferences are held in the interim period as required.
+The official representative of each Member Government within the IHO is normally the national Hydrographer, or Director of Hydrography, who, together with their technical staff, meet every three years in Monaco as the Assembly of the IHO.

 5. Organisational Structure